ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 In part <abbr>I</abbr> we looked at what I want from a type system for RCL.
 In this part we’ll look at the type system so far.
-The type system is a work in progress
+The type system is a work in progress.
-— I plan to still add record types and type aliases, and one thing I haven’t yet figured out is how to enable importing types from files.
+I plan to still add record types and type aliases, and one thing I haven’t yet figured out is how to enable importing types from files.
 I don’t expect that these will fundamentally change the type system, so let’s look at what we have so far.

-## Strong types
+## Strong typing

 Even before the addition of the typechecker,
 RCL was strongly typed,